 Top left: two faces by Hermann Zapf, the innovative Optima (1958) and Melior (1952).
 Melior was designed as a tough text face, such as on newsprint, with designs based on the rectangle.
-Optima explores the area between serif and sans serif, creating the stressed sans serif.
-Zapf's great calligraphic skills enabled him to combine modern geometric forms with the Venetian type examples he also admired, achieving a highly readable yet radical new form.
+Optima explores the area between serif and sans serif. creating the stressed sans serif.
+Zapf's great calligraphic skills enabled him to combine modern admired, achieving a highly readable yet radical new form.
 Left: cover of Rassegna Grafica, 1955, by Franco Grignani (born 1908).
-The cover also demonstrates the impact that photographic manipulation was beginning to have on typography, even before photosetting arrived.
-Far left: the new discipline of corporate identity drew heavily on new typography in devising memorable marks that spoke of rulebooks, Paul Rand's work for IBM, 1956, developed the the breakthrough point in giving character was to make the form from lines, memorably striping the whole logo block, giving it greater harmony and originality.
+The cover also photographic manipulation was beginning to have on typography, corporate identity drew heavily on new typography in devising memorable marks that spoke of modernity.
+At the core of identity programmes were typographic rulebooks.
+Paul Rand's work for IBM, 1956, developed the the breakthrough point in giving character was to make the form from lines, memorably striping the whole logo block, giving it greater harmony and originality.